CSA-RH/rosa-hcp-fast-deploy/README.md

 > [!NOTE]
 > It is mandatory to keep this file in its original location so that the script can automatically delete the cluster when necessary.
-> Once the cluster deletion process is complete, the LOG file will be moved from its current location to **/tmp**.
+> Once the cluster deletion process is complete, the LOG file will be moved from its current location to the **/tmp** folder.

 # Wrap up
 This script will make use of specific commands, options, and variables to successfully install the cluster for you in a few minutes but **feel free to make changes to suit your needs**.